 Your merchant account application will require a physical address where forms can be mailed.
 If you have a brick-and-mortar business, this is the address of where your shop is located.

-5. Completed Application
+5. Completed application

-We’ve mentioned application a few times, and this is a requirement in its own right.
+We’ve mentioned the application a few times, and this is a requirement in its own right.
 While the application will likely list the steps to take and documentation to include, it is a deliverable in and of itself.

 When filling out your application, double-check to make sure you’ve entered everything correctly without error.
 It could help to have a trusted colleague to give it a review with fresh eyes as well.